d4l3k/cs540-project/README.md

 ## Tree of Parzen Estimators

 Parzen estimators extend the Parzen window method in a logical way (1).
 The simple method is to pick a single model over the whole data range.
 The tree structure means picking one model for all data points where the model has low enough error, and picking a different model or set of models for the rest.
 In this way, TPE is kind of a blend of decision trees and the kernel method.

 ## Bayesian Optimization

 ## Random Search

+This is our baseline method, where we pick a bunch of random points.
+Every other method should perform better than this method.

 ## Gradient-Boosted Decision Trees

 (Not too sure about this wording, double check it)

 Gradient boosted decision trees is a mixture of shallow decision trees, where the mixture itself is optimized using the gradient of the loss function (2).
 This is like a more informed kernel trick, but an interesting generalization of it to "weak learners" rather than just some Gaussian basis function.

 # Citations